nearnshaw/mule/CONTRIBUTE.md

 # Summary

 This guide started with pointing to different [sources of information](#getting-to-know-better-mule) around Mule and the Mule's [community meeting points](#visiting-the-community-meeting-points) on the net.
-These were useful to understand were Mule is moving to and to have contact mechanisms with the rest of the community for help or discussion.
+These are useful to understand were Mule is moving to and to have contact mechanisms with the rest of the community for help or discussion.

 In order to set up our [development environment](#setting-up-the-development-environment) we got to [install some prerequisites](#installing-prerequisites).
 Once we had them ready, we  downloaded the [source code](#getting-the-source-code).